BabylonJS/Documentation/content/guidedLearning/usingVite.md

 This installs Vite and some of Babylon.js' features in your created folder (in a subdirectory called `node_modules`.)

 **(5)** Now enter the command `npm init vite`.
 Enter the name of your Babylon.js project, such as `testProj` or whatever name you want.
 You can also set a package name, but the default one works fine.
 Choose "Vanilla" from the list that pops up, and then choose "TypeScript."
-(This setup also works with JavaScript, but with slightly different steps not documented here.)
+(If you want to use JavaScript instead of TypeScript, choose the "JavaScript" option instead.)

 ![folder structure with vanilla Vite](/img/how_to/using-vite/05.png)